ljbo82/cpp-project-builder-doc/README.md

 ## License

 gcc-project-builder is distributed under version 2 of the General Public License.
 Please see the [LICENSE](../LICENSE) file for details on copying and distribution.

+> **Usage in closed-source projects**
+>
+> A project using 'gcc-project-builder' in order to compile its source files is NOT considered a derivative work, therefore it is not obligated to comply with GPL V2 terms.
+>
+> Although, creating a custom build system project using gcc-project-builder IS CONSIDERED a derivative work, therefore the new build system project must comply with GPL V2 terms.

 ## Cloning